-We will demonstrate this faith again this month when an excise tax cut will be tought in the Congress.
+We demonstrated this faith again last month when we proposed a substantial excise tax cut.
 These excise tax reductions will benefit both consumers and producers and will help keep our economy going full steam ahead.

-While this Administration has been working hard to unleash the full productive force of our private economy, we have also been working hard to economize in government.
+While this administration has been working hard to unleash the full productive force of our private economy, we have also been working hard to economize in government.